Virginia

 • Charges involving mistaken identity or unauthorized use of identifying information;

-• Convictions for the following misdemeanors: underage possession of alcohol, petit larceny, concealment, trespass after having been forbidden, instigating others to trespass, trespass on posted property, possession with the intent to distribute marijuana, possession of marijuana, and disorderly conduct; and
+• Convictions for the following misdemeanors: petit larceny, concealment, trespass after having been forbidden, instigating others to trespass, trespass on posted property, possession with the intent to distribute marijuana, possession of marijuana, and disorderly conduct; and

 • Misdemeanor non-convictions (excluding traffic infractions) unless the Commonwealth’s attorney objects on one of five specific grounds.
 There are some exceptions for non-convictions, such as when the charge is dropped as part of a plea agreement.
 Non-convictions that do not qualify for automatic sealing can still go through the petition-based process.

-3) Petition-based sealing: The greatly expanded petition-based sealing portion of the bill, set forth in § 19.2-392.12, covers a broad range of offenses.
+3) Petition-based sealing: The greatly expanded petition-based sealing portion of the bill, codified in § 19.2-392.12, covers a broad range of offenses.

 • Nearly all other misdemeanor convictions, except DUI and domestic assault, are eligible if the person was not convicted of a new crime for a seven-year period after conviction or release from incarceration.